th-1082/My-uBlock-And-Pihole-Setup/README.md

 # Welcome to My-uBlock-Filters
 The goal of this repository is to give myself a way to store and access my custom filter lists.
+I would make this repository private but it makes multi-device syncing/updating of lists in uBlock difficult.

 # General Information
 <strong>ATTENTION:</strong> Please send all domains that you find in spam emails and spam texts and I will add them to the sketchy domains file.
 My hope is that this particular list can be used protect people from spams and phishing.
 Thank you for your participation and contribution.